hapax/hapax.github.io/assets/simple-physics.md

 neglected things that we did not expect , our answers are usually only correct to within an order of magnitude because we cannot determine the numbers out front.

+If you are estimating "in real life" (rather than in a test) check Google.